 How To Do Crescent Lunge

-Crescent Lunge is a yoga pose that provides a deep stretch for the hip flexors, groin and legs and opens the front of the body including chest and shoulders.
-If you learn how to do Crescent Lunge you will also strengthen and tone your thighs, hips and butt, while practicing balance and stability.
+A crescent lunge is a yoga pose that provides a deep stretch for the hip flexors, groin and legs and opens the front of the body including chest and shoulders.
+If you learn how to do crescent lunges, you will also strengthen and tone your thighs, hips and butt, while practicing balance and stability.

 Lunge poses in a yoga practice are often repeated many times.
 When you read the list of benefits you can likely see why.
 Much of what people search out in yoga is accomplished in this one pose.
 Hip pain and tightness tops the list of complaints when it comes to tight areas on the body.
 Stretching the hip flexors doesn’t come easy and there are not as many poses available for this as there are for something like tight hamstrings.
-Crescent Lunge unbdoubtedly stretches the hip flexors.
+Crescent lunges undoubtedly stretch the hip flexors.

 Here are the steps to performing Crescent Lunge on Knee:

 1) From a standing position, step the ball of your left foot to the back of the mat.
 Keep your feet slightly wider than one another like standing on railroad tracks.